SFDigitalServices/ronbot/README.md

                               2       0       0.02    0.01    2.78    5.01
 ```

-**The port you use when starting ngrok will the same you assign to the PORT var when you create your .env file**
+**The port you use when starting ngrok will be the same you assign to the PORT var when you create your .env file**

 ## Clone this repo, install dependencies, create .env file start the app